pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 that there are no issues prior to deleting the data), this test may need to be done in each release.

 ### bdio Database

 The BDIO Database was removed as part of the 2020.2.0 upgrade (TODO: confirm).
 One of the Database Migration scripts removed that database.
-Should your database be greater than 1 TB, there may be timeout issues when running that script.
-Make sure you either test that migration with a copy of the production database or make sure Synopsys Support is present during the upgrade or both.
+Should your database be on the order of 1 TB or more, then there may be timeout issues when running that script.
+Make sure you thoroughly test that migration in your Staging environment with a full copy of the production database.

 ### bds_hub_report Database